 Whey protein is high in nutritional value

 There are many protein supplements available and whey protein is one of the most popular.
 This is because it is high in nutritional value containing all the essential amino acids in a form that is easy to absorb.
-One amino acid in particular is vital for building muscle – leucine.
+One amino acid in particular is vital for building muscle: leucine.
 Leucine stimulates protein synthesis – a key process for muscle development.
 As the body cannot store protein, it is important to ensure you get enough protein during the day.

 Whey protein is also incredibly convenient in daily cooking.
-It comes in powder form so it can be easily added to all types of dishes.
+It comes in powder form so it can be easily added to many types of dishes.
 Get inspired by these recipes that use whey protein.
 Some people also take whey protein in a shake or smoothie before bed so that it can work on muscle rejuvenation while they sleep.